 (666 KB, 29 pages)

 The authors study trade between an informed seller and an uninformed buyer who have existing inventories of assets similar to those being traded.
-They show that these inventories may lead to prices that increase even absent changes in fundamentals (a "run-up"), but may also make trade impossible (a "freeze") and hamper information dissemination.
-Competition may amplify the run-up by inducing buyers to enter loss-making trades at high prices to prevent a competitor from purchasing at a lower price and releasing bad news about inventory values.
-Inventories also prevent seller competition from delivering the Bertrand outcome, in which prices match sellers' valuations.
-The authors discuss both empirical implications and implications for regulatory intervention in illiquid markets.
+They show that these inventories may induce the buyer to increase the price (a “run-up”) but may also make trade impossible (a “freeze”) and hamper information dissemination.
+Competition may amplify the run-up by inducing buyers to purchase assets at a loss to prevent competitors from purchasing at lower prices and releasing bad news about inventory values.
+The authors analyze a dynamic extension, the authors show that a market freeze may be preceded by high prices.
+Finally, they discuss empirical and policy implications.

 Supersedes Working Paper 12-8.

 The Great Recession focused attention on large financial institutions and systemic risk.
 The authors investigate whether large size provides any cost advantages to the economy and, if so, whether these cost advantages are due to technological scale economies or too-big-to-fail subsidies.
 Estimating scale economies is made more complex by risk-taking.
 Better diversification resulting from larger scale generates scale economies but also incentives to take more risk.
 When this additional risk-taking adds to cost, it can obscure the underlying scale economies and engender misleading econometric estimates of them.
 Using data pre- and post-crisis, they estimate scale economies using two production models.
 The standard model ignores endogenous risk-taking and finds little evidence of scale economies.
 The model accounting for managerial risk preferences and endogenous risk-taking finds large scale economies, which are not driven by too-big-to-fail considerations.
 The authors evaluate the costs and competitive implications of breaking up the largest banks into smaller banks.